deepsea52418/OMNeT_TSNkit/README.md

 >In the NeSTiNg simulation framework, the default data frame format specified by the 802.3 protocol is used, where the complete data frame size equals the application layer data + preamble (8B) + destination address (6B) + source address (6B) + vlanTag (4B) + length (2B) + CRC (4B).
 >
 >Currently, frame spacing issues are not considered in TSNkit.
 You need to modify the `INTERFRAME_GAP_BITS` parameter in the `\inet\src\inet\linklayer\ethernet\Ethernet.h` file from 96 to 0.
+>
+>The calculation of delay in TSNKit subtracts the transmission delay of the source end, and does not subtract the offset, while the calculation of delay in OMNeT starts from the source device starting to send the first bit, which means that the delay in tsnkit The output minus the offset, plus the transmission delay at the source end, is the delay that should appear in OMNeT.

 ## Contribution